solehudin5699/code-challenge-qur-an-app/README.md

   - name of constanta
 - use useHookName
   - name of custom hook or file custom hook
+- Use english for name of variable, function, route, file, folder, constanta, etc.

 ## Commit

 - Use conventional commit for commit message.
-See `https://www.conventionalcommits.org/en/v1.0.0/`.
+See [conventional commits](https://www.conventionalcommits.org/en/v1.0.0/).
+- use english for commit message

 ## Team Work Flow